Tech & Society Week

 5:00 PM – 7:00 PM | Tech Policy Happy Hour

-Details: Tech Policy Happy Hour (TPHH) is a monthly gathering of folks working at the intersection of technology, law, and policy.
+Tech Policy Happy Hour (TPHH) is a monthly gathering of folks working at the intersection of technology, law, and policy.
 We’re advocates, policymakers, academics, journalists, and everything in between.

 Host: Tech & Society